Kripsii/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

- function that prints a string in uppercase followed by a new line.
+a function that prints the last digit of a number.